-Hallucinations are misperceptions--false interpretations of reality.
+Hallucinations are misperceptions, false interpretations of reality.
 It is certainly possible for a single person to have a hallucination about something.
 But, how do you get two, three, or four people to misperceive reality and claim to see the same thing at the same time -- like Jesus' resurrection?
 That is very difficult to do.
-In fact, have you ever heard of a group of people succumbing to a mass hallucination and all of them believing the same thing?
+In fact, have you ever heard of a group of people succumbing to a mass hallucination and all of them believe the same thing?

 Also, did Jesus teach His disciples how to do mystical and/or mind control techniques?
 If that is so, then where is the evidence?
-Merely claiming that Jesus could do it does not mean that it is true.
+Merely claiming that Jesus could do it, does not mean that it is true.
 There must be some compelling evidence to support the claim.
-Simply stating that miracles cannot happen must mean that Jesus was a magician or of some sort is begging the question.
-In other words, the critics assume to be true the thing they are trying to prove, namely, that miracles cannot happen.
+Simply stating that miracles cannot happen and this must mean that Jesus was a magician or some sort, is begging the question.
+In other words, the critics assume to be true the thing they are trying to prove; namely, that miracles cannot happen.
 They then base conclusions upon that assumption which cannot be proven at all.